Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Fortunately, the Ft.
 Jackson/Columbia, S.C. area is a moderate cost-of-living area with a reasonably good and diversified source of jobs.

 There is no COLA entitlement for this area.
 The local area has a cost of living lower than the average for some major U.S cities.
 Basic Allowance for Housing (BAH) is adjusted to the zip code in which you are stationed.

 When you arrive at Fort Jackson with dependents, you are authorized to stay on post.
 Even though, you can stay for 30 days, you will only get reimbursed for 10 days Temporary Lodging Allowance (TLA).
 Bring enough money to cover your 10 days (TLA).
 The average costs of temporary lodging on-post are around $82 per night.
-The average costs of off-post temporary lodging are between $65 to $130 per night.
+The average costs of off-post temporary lodging is $65 to $130 per night.

 Dislocation Allowance (DLA)

 DLA is paid to cover the expense of physically relocating your family members and or household.
-DLA is based on member being with or without dependents and based upon a soldier pay grade.
+DLA is based on member being with or without dependents and based upon a Soldier pay grade.
 This can be advanced at your current duty station 100% or reimburse at your next duty station.

-You must request DLA from the PCS Finance Office.
+You must request DLA from the Finance Office.
 If you don't ask for it, you're not going to get it.
 The dislocation allowance is not advanced from your basic pay or a loan.
 It's money given to service member making a permanent change of station move.